akelly1954/Samples/README.md

 ## Going on now:

-Updating README files.
+Updating README files and doing some cleanup.
 It will be done when it's done.

 **Done with the following projects:**